Prakharsvnit/Netmeds-clone/README.md

 Netmeds is online portal for medicine where one can upload prescription order medicine and get them delivered at doorstep
 # Usage
 * Clone the repository
-* Install the packages for backend , npm install command
+* Install the packages for backend , npm init -y , npm i express mongoose@5.11.15
+* Install nodemon globaly
 * Run the  backend
 # Features
 * Signup and Login.